Ill Health Severance Pay: Employer Guide & Rules

 Ill health severance pay

-An employee who is dismissed during sickness-related absence may also be entitled to full pay throughout their notice period, even where they have exhausted any entitlement to statutory or contractual sick pay.
+An employee who is dismissed during sickness-related absence may still be entitled to full pay throughout their statutory notice period, even if they have exhausted their entitlement to sick pay.
+This will depend on the relationship between their contractual and statutory notice periods.

 The extent of any pay during this period will depend on whether the employee is entitled to the statutory minimum period of notice or longer.
 This is calculated as one week for those with service of between a month and less than 2 years, with an additional week for each complete year, up to a maximum of 12 weeks.